NBA Trade Rumors: Could Chicago Bulls Trade For Brandon Knight To Bolster Lineup?

 There was not a full report on ESPN regarding Brandon Knight’s status, just a mention about him being one of the biggest names that could be dealt at the trade deadline.
 Since Knight’s name surfaced several teams have been mentioned in the NBA trade rumor mill.

-The teams that have rumored interest include the Dallas Mavericks Philadelphia 76ers, and Sacramento Kings.
+The teams that have rumored interest include the Dallas Mavericks, Philadelphia 76ers, and Sacramento Kings.
 They were among the six teams listed by CBS Sports as possible destinations for Brandon Knight if the Suns trade him.

 The most surprising team on the list were the Chicago Bulls.

 Scoring and overall shooting are among the Bulls’ biggest weaknesses.
-Of the offseason additions that included Dwyane Wade, Rajon Rondo, among others, neither of them are shooters.
+Of the offseason additions that included Dwyane Wade, Rajon Rondo, among others, neither of them is a shooter.
 Only Wade is a true scorer.

 Being associated with the NBA trade rumors as a team that could use Brandon Knight is a strong indication that there could be some activity soon.
 If the Phoenix Suns are going to deal Knight, the Chicago Bulls provide a match.